 The liability for promised benefits is the scheme's present obligation to pay benefits to members and beneficiaries.
-It has been calculated as the difference between the carrying amounts of the assets and the carrying amounts of the liabilities as at balance date.
+It has been calculated as the difference between the carrying amounts of the liabilities as at balance date.
 Promised benefits include amounts allocated to member accounts and reserves.